 Retained EU law was designed to support businesses by reducing the level of uncertainty, by avoiding large dramatic changes in domestic law once the UK left the EU by converting certain EU laws into UK legislation.

-What is the Retained Law Bill?
+What is the Retained Law Act?

 What does this mean for my business?